MouhamedBourouba/A.Reader/README.md

 **Note:** GitHub account "islamdoodoo" is my old account.

-**Feel free to reach out to me if you have any questions or would like to collaborate on exciting projects!**
+**Feel free to reach out to me if you have any questions or would like to collaborate on exciting projects!!**